ycj28c/scribble/_posts/2017-10-20-use-which-java-logs.md

 private static final Logger LOGGER = LoggerFactory.getLogger(xxx.class);
 ```

-4. fix the compatible issue
+4)fix the compatible issue

 such as replace the fatal with error(fatal no support in logback), replace and getLevel() method and other compatible issue

-5. deployment
+5)deployment

 Replace the log4j.xml by logback.xml.
 Use this online tool, convert your existing Log4j configuration to Logback.
 In Maven projects the file logback.xml must be placed into $PROJECT_HOME/src/main/resources.
 The file logback-test.xml must be placed into $PROJECT_HOME/src/test/resources.
 A simple configuration looks like this: